Al-Tabari: Works

 history of his reign.
-Anyone familiar with al-Tabari's chronicle knows what a formidable challenge it poses for a translator, especially for one attempting to make it accessible to an audience that includes non-specialists.
+Anyone familiar with al-Tabari's chronicle knows what a challenge it poses for a translator, especially for one attempting to make it accessible to an audience that includes non-specialists.
 There is first of all the obstacle of al-Tabari's Arabic prose, which varies greatly in style and complexity, according to the source he is using (and apparently quoting verbatim).
-The sections in the McAuliffe translation, drawn mostly from al-Mada'ini and 'Umar ibn Shabba, do not represent the most obscure passages to be found in al-Tabari, but they are nonetheless full of linguistic ambiguities and difficulties for the translator.
+The sections in the McAuliffe translation, drawn mostly from al-Mada'ini and Umar ibn Shabba, do not represent the most obscure passages to be found in al-Tabari, but they are nonetheless full of linguistic ambiguities and difficulties for the translator.

 He wrote extensively; his voluminous corpus containing three main titles: